 First David Bowie goes then, mere days later, we lose Alan Rickman.
 Both 69 and both lost their battles with cancer.
 This just isn’t acceptable.
 It’s so, so sad.

 In life or death, David Bowie reminds me of the babe.
 This, in some small way, is my tribute to him.

 Where does one begin with The Leftovers?
 It’s safe to say it’s like no other show out there.
 For sure, it has shades of other shows, mostly drama.
-But there’s … Continue reading The Leftovers: season two review
+But there’s a lot in there, and a lot that’ll go over your head (it did mine).
+It’s also maddeningly infuriating too.
+As viewers and consumers and… Continue reading The Leftovers: season two review

 From great pain comes great genius.
 And let’s not muck about, Amy Winehouse, the gobby girl from North London, the unassuming jazz singer, had both in buckets.

 The Age of Adaline is a decent enough film, Blake Lively does ok and it perks up when Harrison Ford turns up but… it could have been so much more.